Biden commutes roughly 1,500 sentences and pardons 39 people in biggest single-day act of clemency

 The clemency follows a broad pardon for his son Hunter, who was prosecuted for gun and tax crimes.
 Biden is under pressure from advocacy groups to pardon broad swaths of people, including those on federal death row, before the Trump administration takes over in January.
 He’s also weighing whether to issue preemptive pardons to those who investigated Trump’s effort to overturn the results of the 2020 presidential election and are facing possible retribution when he takes office.

+Clemency is the term for the power the president has to pardon, in which a person is relieved of guilt and punishment, or to commute a sentence, which reduces or eliminates the punishment but doesn’t exonerate the wrongdoing.
+It’s customary for a president to grant mercy at the end of his term, using the power of the office to wipe away records or end prison terms.

-Those pardoned Thursday had been convicted of nonviolent crimes such as drug offenses and turned their lives around, White House lawyers said.
+Those pardoned Thursday range in age from 36 to 75.
+About half are men and half are women, and they had been convicted of nonviolent crimes such as drug offenses, fraud or theft and turned their lives around, White House lawyers said.
 They include a woman who led emergency response teams during natural disasters; a church deacon who has worked as an addiction counselor and youth counselor; a doctoral student in molecular biosciences; and a decorated military veteran.

+Louisiana resident Trynitha Fulton, 46, was one of the pardons; she pleaded guilty to participating in a payroll fraud scheme while serving as a New Orleans middle school teacher in the early 2000s.
+She was sentenced to three years of probation in 2008.

+“The pardon gives me a sense of freedom,” Fulton said in a written statement to the AP.
+“The conviction has served as a mental barrier for me, limiting my ability to live a full life.”

 The president had previously issued 122 commutations and 21 other pardons.
 He’s also broadly pardoned those convicted of use and simple possession of marijuana on federal lands and in the District of Columbia, and pardoned former U.S. service members convicted of violating a now-repealed military ban on consensual gay sex.